 If you give a guest incorrect allergen information due to an unknown ingredient change, you're liable.
 This can lead to serious allergic reactions.

-The problem: suppliers are legally required to report changes, but this doesn't always happen clearly.
-Sometimes there's only a small asterisk on the packaging, or you get a letter that gets lost in the mail.
+The real issue?
+Suppliers are legally required to report changes, but this doesn't always happen clearly.
+Sometimes there's only a small asterisk on the packaging.
+Other times you get a letter that disappears in your daily mail pile.

 Check the 14 EU-mandated allergens